serraict/cookiecutter-vine-app/README.md

 # Cookiecutter Vine App

-A cookiecutter template for creating data integration and visualization applications based on the Serra Vine platform architecture.
+A cookiecutter template for creating applications for Serra Vine.

 ## Features